Discover more from west & ease

-Interviewed on December 2022
+Interviewed in December 2022

 Heads up, some explicit language in this conversation might not be suitable for all ages.
 This conversation has been edited for clarity and brevity.

 Tell us a bit about you.
 I'm Ashley Woodfolk.
 I am a mom, writer, and contributor to society.
 I want to leave the world a little bit softer than before I got here.

 How did these parts of your identity start to take shape?
 As far as being a mom, I have always wanted to be a mom.
 I've always been a very empathetic and compassionate person.
 Those characteristics lend themselves really well.
 So, it was always something that I wanted.
 But when I wanted it before, I wanted it in a very selfish way.

 Now that I have a kid, I want another one in a different way.
 I want it because I can help make a person who will help others.
 And so I feel like, when I was younger, I was like, "Oh, I want a kid because they'll be so cute, and it'll be so fun to be a mom."
 But it's much more work than I fully understood.